 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

 Whether you're gearing up for the return of live sports or gaming on your new PlayStation 5 or Xbox Series X, you'll want a good smart TV set up in your living room.
-Now's a great time to consider your options given the upcoming Amazon Prime Day 2021 sales event, too.
 But with literally hundreds of TV models to choose from, however, it's hard to know where to start.
 While you might have an idea of the basic features you want from your TV, like size or resolution, those are likely available from a variety of brands.
 So which one is right for you?
-To help you navigate the messy world of TVs in 2021, we put together a brief starter guide to the leading TV brands, their similarities and their differences.
+To help you navigate the messy world of TVs, we put together a brief starter guide to the leading TV brands, their similarities and their differences.

 The best TV for you: How much does brand matter?